 mariadb-plugin

 expects to find a configuration file that indicates how to configure the plugins.
-The configuration file is by default the same name as the plugin, with a .ini
+The configuration file has, by default, the same name as the plugin, with an .ini

 mariadb-plugin crazyplugins ENABLE